nex3z/ToggleButtonGroup/README.md

 </selector>
 ```

-Use `textButtons` attribute to add buttons with the text from the specified string array.
+Use `tbgTextButtons` attribute to add buttons with the text from the specified string array.
 The `@array/weekdays` are defined as follows:

 ```xml
 <resources>